 There are four face and cheek brushes I tested.
 All exceeded my expectations in terms of performance and application of powders and creams.

 - 2-in-1 Liquid and Powder Brush ($50) is essentially the same as the original design in shape and size.
 This works extremely well for streak-free foundation coverage.
-I tested this on the Chanel Sublimage Le Teint (love this, review soon) and Tom Ford Waterproof and it gave both a flawless application.
+I tested this on the Chanel Sublimage Le Teint and it provides a flawless application.
 It’s very soft and makes it easy to layer and blend liquids.

 - Blush Brush ($50, made in Japan) is one of the most dense fluffy blush brushes I’ve tried.
 I feel like I can almost use it for powder.
 For blush it picks up the perfect amount of product for a single sweep on the cheeks.
 It’s dense but still extremely soft and isn’t too dense.